 However, I can tell you we spent many evenings standing at the counter together slowly learning how to properly chop onions, celery, and peppers, while simultaneously babysitting the sausage browning on the stovetop.

 Good times.
 Good memories.
 And a great dinner!

-Today’s recipe is very similar to the classic Jambalaya recipe we learned to make so long ago.
-This southern rice recipe is ultra comforting and easy to make.
+Today’s recipe is very similar to the easy Jambalaya recipe we learned to make so long ago.
+This southern rice recipe is ultra comforting and simple to make.

-If you’ve never made Jambalaya before, this is the perfect place to start!
+If you’ve never made shrimp Jambalaya before, this is the perfect place to start!